strangerstudios/pmpro-toolkit/API Endpoint Summary.md

 **Notes:**
 - Endpoints support **Basic Auth** or **WP App Passwords** for authenticated endpoints.
-- Unauthenticated endpoints are currently **IP limit throttled** (a setting/filter will be added later).
+- Unauthenticated endpoints are currently **IP limit throttled** at 100 requests per minute per IP.
-- Endpoints work with or without `SAVEQUERIES`, and the returned JSON lets you know if it's on:
+- Endpoints work with or without `SAVEQUERIES`, and the returned JSON lets you know if it's enabled:

 ````json
 {